prefix-dev/pixi/docs/reference/cli.md

 - `--platform <PLATFORM> (-p)`: The platform from which the dependency should be removed.
 - `--feature <FEATURE> (-f)`: The feature from which the dependency should be removed.
 - `--no-install`: Don't install the environment, only remove the package from the lock-file and manifest.
+- `--no-lockfile-update`: Don't update the lock-file, implies the `--no-install` flag.

 ```shell
 pixi remove numpy